 In the third phase, the RCSPs are working to implement eight large-scale (one million metric tons or more total) geologic storage and utilization projects that will demonstrate the long-term, effective, and safe storage and utilization of CO2 in the major geologic formations throughout the United States and portions of Canada.
-Phase III efforts are underway throughout the partnerships and injections are in process at three sites.
+Phase III efforts are underway throughout the partnerships and injections are in process at six sites.
 The tests will:

 - Provide scientific data to validate the capacity estimates to within +/- 30% for deep saline formations, where little data currently exists.

 - Assess the effects of reservoir heterogeneity on the performance of the storage operations to contact the pore space and maintain injectivity.

 - Validate the reservoir models against field data; implement mitigation strategies to reduce potential hazards; and verify the fate of the injected CO2 using the most advanced monitoring networks applied to date.

 - Finally, these projects will demonstrate that the projects are representative of the regional geology to store large volumes of CO2 emissions generated from major point sources.

 The seven RCSPs are comprised of more than 400 diverse organizations covering 43 states and four Canadian provinces.
 Click on each of the links below to learn more about the activities of each RCSP.